 Other causes include:

 Use safety measures around the home to make it easier to get around.
-For example, avoid clutter, leave wide walkways, and avoid throw rugs or other objects that might cause slipping or falling.
+For example, get rid of clutter, leave wide walkways, and remove throw rugs or other objects that might cause slipping or falling.

 People with this condition should be encouraged to take part in normal activities.
-Family members need to be very patient with a person who has poor coordination.
+Family members need to be patient with a person who has poor coordination.
 Take time to show the person ways to do tasks more easily.
 Take advantage of the person's strengths while avoiding his or her weaknesses.

-Walking aids, such as a cane or walker, may be helpful.
+Ask the health care provider whether walking aids, such as a cane or walker, would be helpful.

 Call your health care provider if:

-The health care provider will perform a physical exam and ask questions about the person's symptoms and medical history.
+The health care provider will perform a physical exam, which may include:

 - The patient will be asked to stand up with the feet together and the eyes closed.
 This is called the Romberg test.
-If the patient loses balance, this is a sign that the sense of position has been lost and the test is considered positive.
+If the patient loses balance, this is a sign that the sense of position has been lost.
+In this case the test is considered positive.

 Medical history questions may include:

-Tests that may be performed include:
+Tests that may be ordered include:

 Lack of coordination; Loss of coordination; Coordination impairment; Ataxia; Clumsiness; Uncoordinated movement

 Subramony SH.
-Ataxic disorders.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.Bradley: Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth-Heinemann Elsevier; 2008:chap 22.
+Ataxic disorders and cerebellar disorders.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.Bradley's Neurology in Clinical Practice.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by Joseph V. Campellone, MD, Division of Neurology, Cooper University Hospital, Camden, NJ.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by A.D.A.M.
+Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.